-The coast on Valencia holidays is lined with amazing beaches welcoming those in search of solitude away from the inner city and nearby tourist areas such as Madrid.
-Experience a true sense of solitude, as bars and cafes are sparse, leaving you to enjoy the natural surroundings inclusive of golden sand and glistening seas.
-If you’ve forgotten your picnic, fear not, as the restaurants in Valencia serve some of Spain’s best cuisine, leaving food-lovers spoilt for choice when deciding what to indulge in.
+The Valencia coast is lined with amazing beaches welcoming those in search of solitude away from the inner city and nearby tourist areas such as Madrid.
+Experience a true sense of solitude, as bars and cafés are sparse, leaving you to enjoy the natural surroundings inclusive of golden sand and glistening seas.

-Warm winter evenings mean holidays in Valencia can be taken advantage of throughout the year.
-If you’re visiting in March be prepared for things to get a little hotter than usual, as Las Fallas takes place this time of year.
+Valencia is steeped in history and is home to a rich culture which is different from the rest of Spain.
+To truly immerse yourself in the culture, be sure to watch a fiesta.
+These traditional parades showcase traditional Valencian costumes, music, and philosophies of life – a truly spectacular sight.
+If you’re looking for the best time for a cultural visit, Las Fallas takes place during March.
 For five days, residents pay homage to St. Joseph the saint of carpenters by burning enormous figurines.
-The celebration is accompanied by street food and parades, with locals dressing up for the occasion and really getting into the spirit of things.
+The celebration is accompanied by street food and parades, with locals dressing up for the occasion and getting into the spirit of things.

 Check out some of our most popular cheap holiday destinations in Valencia